omeatai/src-Business-Analysis/README.md

 </details>

 <details>
 <summary>17.
-How do you conduct a JAD Session - Sending Agenda </summary>
+How to conduct a JAD Session - Sending Agenda </summary>

-## How do you conduct a JAD Session - Sending Agenda
+## How to conduct a JAD Session - Sending Agenda

 - Before a few days of the JAD session, the BA shall create a JAD session Agenda and send it across to the JAD participants.
 - Include the following to the Agenda: